michelgm/GreenGrocer/README.md

 Thank you for checking out GreenGrocer!
 I hope you find it useful and enjoy using it as much as I enjoyed building it.

 ---

-**Note:** Replace the placeholder links and contact information with your actual details before sharing this README.